MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/excel.md

 ### Using Excel files synchronized through OneDrive/ SharePoint

 Interaction with Excel files that are contained in folders synchronized in OneDrive/ SharePoint might result in an erroneous flow.
-Power Automate for desktop utilizes COM technology for Microsoft Excel interactions.
+Power Automate for desktop utilizes COM objects for Microsoft Excel interactions.
 OneDrive/ SharePoint is not fully compatible with Excel instances launched through COM.

 In case you face such an error, use either one of the following workarounds: